Cypress (Cupressus sempervirens)

 If you accidentally get more than 1 drop in the water, set that bowl aside and let it diffuse into the air.
 Start with a fresh bowl of steaming water, and try again.
-The essential oils are very healing, but using too much can actually lead to more congestion.
+The essential oils are very healing, but using too much can be overwhelming, or can actually lead to more congestion.

 Muscle cramps and blue moods often show up together.
 Cypress essential oil can ease you through both.

 It's good for soothing sore feelings and sore muscles at the same time.

 That’s why I decided to create a bath salt blend with Cypress essential oil—to combine its supportive presence with the comfort of a warm bath.
 (If you’ve never taken a warm bath when you’re having muscle cramps, I highly recommend it!)